 Disloyal, arrogant, selfish, overindulgent, high-maintenance, frivolous, image-driven, impatient, over-confident and spoilt.
 Generation Y has been called it all.
-And now the generation that everyone thought would never grow up is celebrating its 30th birthday this year with plans for world domination.
+And now the generation that everyone thought would never grow up is starting to make up the bulk of the workforce and they're set for world domination.

 Raised by technology with the Internet as their babysitter, Gen Y, who make up one fifth of the Australian population, are proving their worth – particularly in the workplace.
 Despite being labelled as having short attention spans and being ill prepared for the ‘real world’, employers are starting to see the benefits of hiring Gen Y. Here are 10 reasons why you should as well.